aelfimow/jmp-hell-x86/README.md

 Some extensive usage of `JMP` instruction.

-Let the CPU jump forth and back many times and return time stamp counter to measure how many clocks did it take to jump.
+Let the CPU jump forth and back many times (10-, 100-, 1000-times etc.) and return time stamp counter to measure how many clocks did it take to jump.